chenxiaolong/RSAF/README.md

 * Creating a new file/directory behaves like `touch`/`mkdir -p`.
 If the path already exists and is the same type, the operation will succeed.
 * Renaming a file on top of an existing file will overwrite the existing file.
 Otherwise, if the target path alreacy exists, the operation will fail.
 * Copying files/directories behaves like `cp -rT`.
 Files with the same name in the target will be overwritten.
-Directories will be merged (but the files within directories are still overwritten).
+Directories will be merged (but conflicting files within directories are still overwritten).
 * Moving paths behaves like copying paths, except that the source is gone once the operation succeeds.

 ## Usage